unwind/lzjb-stream/README.md

 # lzjb-stream #
 This is a streaming [LZJB](http://en.wikipedia.org/wiki/LZJB) decompressor.
-"Streaming" means that it supports decompressing while reading: all of the input does not have to be be available at the same time.
+"Streaming" means that it supports decompressing while reading: all of the input does not have to be be available in order to decompress.

 Feature overview: